-We estimated the fiscal impact of this proposal by comparing projected pension contributions under this proposal to contributions under current law.
+We estimated the fiscal impact of this bill by comparing projected pension contributions under this bill to contributions under current law.
 The projected pension contributions reflect contributions from the current members as well as future hires.

-To determine the projected contributions under current law, or the "base", we relied on the AVR.
-For current members, contribution rates from the AVR are multiplied by future payroll.
+To determine the projected contributions under current law, we relied on our base model described in the How We Valued These Costs section.
+For current members, contribution rates from the base model are multiplied by future payroll.
 For future hires, contribution rates under the Entry Age Normal Cost method are multiplied by future new entrant payroll.

-To determine the projected costs under this proposal, we modified the base as described above to reflect the provisions of the proposal, the assumptions, and data noted in the body of this draft fiscal note.
+To determine the projected costs under this bill, we modified the base model described above to reflect the provisions of the bill and the assumptions noted in the body of this fiscal note.
 We then multiplied the respective new contribution rates reflecting these changes by future payroll.